mariusbiller/ha-junghome/README.md

 [![Buy Me a Coffee](https://img.buymeacoffee.com/button-api/?username=mariusbiller&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/mariusbiller)

+## Credits
+A special thanks to [@luismalves](https://github.com/luismalves) for bringing the integration to the next level.

 ## Disclaimer
 This project is a privately developed open-source integration for the smart home system JUNG HOME provided by Albrecht Jung GmbH & Co.
 KG.
 It is important to note that I have not been commissioned or authorized by them to create this integration.